Creating an icon of modernism

 Within a decade of its construction, the initial enthusiasm for Lever House gave way to a universal recognition of its pivotal importance to American architecture.
-In 1982, the New York City Landmarks Preservation Commission designated the Lever House an official landmark.
+The building’s design inspired a new wave of International Style office construction that transformed the character of Park Avenue and reshaped downtowns across the United States.
+In 1982, the New York City Landmarks Preservation Commission designated Lever House as the city’s first Modernist landmark.